segment-boneyard/khaos/Readme.md

         Generated "ware".

-  And then the `index.css` file wouldn't be generated.
+  And the `index.css` file wouldn't be generated.